HITECHCRIME/HC_SG143_Getem_Snitch/README.md

 - "Glitch itch" - lots of static in footage.
 - "Perfect miss" - entity evaded the hunt
 - "conscious forgetting" - wiping footage from memory

+get'em sniiitch
+get'em sniiitch
+get'em sniiitch yaaaa
+prude bits brood bitch
+suppress the flinch
+such a glitch itch

+the f* the flinch
+such a glitch itch
+in your ditch bitch

+the f* the flinch
+such a glitch itch
+in your ditch bitch

+trick is not to care about the dead get in tha niche don't twitch your pits i changed them y'all before you took the switch off mid-zone approaching, blessed by a witch, bewitched in trance aye switch'em up your chain got a chain to stitch perfect miss, such a perfect miss ya

+betting abetting
+so fitting retros in fitting
+to netting results
+from conscious forgetting